clojurephant/clojurephant/docs/README.md

 Create a new Clojure library:

 ```
-clj -A:new clojurephant-clj-lib myname/mylib
+clj -X:new :template clojurephant-clj-lib :name myname/mylib
 ```

 Create a new Clojure application:

 ```
-clj -A:new clojurephant-clj-app myname/myapp
+clj -X:new :template clojurephant-clj-app :name myname/myapp
 ```

 Create a new ClojureScript appliation:

 ```
-clj -A:new clojurephant-cljs-app myname/myapp
+clj -X:new :template clojurephant-cljs-app :name myname/myapp
 ```

-If the documentation doesn't answer your questions, please visit either the [ClojureVerse gradle-clojure channel](https://clojureverse.org/c/projects/gradle-clojure) or the [Clojurian's Slack #gradle channel](http://clojurians.net/).
+If the documentation doesn't answer your questions, please visit the [Clojurephant Discussions](https://github.com/clojurephant/clojurephant/discussions) [ClojureVerse gradle-clojure category](https://clojureverse.org/c/projects/gradle-clojure) or the [Clojurian's Slack #gradle channel](http://clojurians.net/).

 ## Plugins

-clojurephant uses the common pattern of providing _capability_ plugins and _convention_ plugins.
+clojurephant uses the common Gradle pattern of providing _capability_ plugins and _convention_ plugins.
 Capability plugins provide the basic machinery for using the language, but leaves it to you to configure.
 Convention plugins provide configuration on top of the capabilities to support common use cases.

 | Convention                       | Capability                            |
 | -------------------------------- | ------------------------------------- |